bob2040/adventofcode/README.md

 # adventofcode

+2021 Day14 part2 has been improved,but it still took a long time to run,thinking......
+09/19/2022

 The program of 2021 Day14 part2 is done,but it is not an ideal program,which consums much memory and time.I am thinking of another way to implement it.
-09/25/2022
+09/15/2022

 I'm still working on 2021 Day 12,complicated one to me.
 08/29/2022